 Dubai is a city at the forefront of design innovation and CUD is located in the heart of the downtown district, less than a mile away from outstanding architectural feats such as the world-famous Burj Khalifa and the Dubai Design District D3.
 Dubai is also renowned for its ever evolving skyline and landscape which showcases several world famous and futuristic architectural and design feats.

 The Faculty of Architecture and Interior Design takes advantage of this by providing our students with real-world experiences through the industry experts we invite into our classrooms.
 Our programs are centered on contemporary, challenging and creative projects, rooted in a historical, theoretical and local context, and our strong industry links mean that our graduates enjoy excellent employment opportunities both locally and internationally.

-In the near future, the Faculty also plans to offer a 4-year Bachelor of Science in Architectural Studies (BSc Arch) a program with two concentrations Building Information Modelling & Sustainability), followed by a Master of Science (MSc) in Architecture.
+To adhere to the changing trends and growing demands of the industry, CUD now offers a 4-year Bachelor of Science in Architectural Studies (BSc Arch) a program with two concentrations: Building Information Modelling and Sustainability.
+In the near future, the Faculty also plans to offer a Master of Science (MSc) in Architecture.

 You can rest assured that when you graduate you will be well equipped to work and succeed in the profession, and make your impact on the environment around you.

 Our past, present and future

 The Faculty of Architecture and Interior Design at Canadian University Dubai was founded in the year 2008.
 Since then, it has offered an environment in which Canadian values of higher education meet creativity, while drawing on the local culture and UAE academic higher education regulations.